Club Procedures

 • Make sure your copy of the POH reflects the changes due to the Texas Skyways 280HP conversion and know what the changes are.

-• Recommended power setting for cruise is 2000 RPM and 1900 HP manifold pressure
+• Recommended power setting for cruise is 2300 RPM and 21 inches manifold pressure

 • Autopilot is based on turn and bank and/or VOR signal.
-It is an original Cessna product and has never worked very well.
-Don't depend on it.
+It is an original Cessna product and can work well if plane is properly trimed.

 • When on grass, gravel etc.....Please avoid checking carb heat due to the unfiltered air.
 Test at low RPM's